 Parents and guardians, click here for more information, including cost.

 Contact Donna Lewis at firstname.lastname@example.org if you have any questions at all.

 Our council boasts a winning canoe team called The Rhody Rockets.
 The team competes each year in the General Clinton Canoe Regatta in Bainbridge, NY.
 At the 2014 event, held over Memorial Day weekend, we really cleaned up!
 If you are interested in joining The Rhody Rockets, contact Laurie Pansa.

 Junior Sprint (11-14 yrs)

 Fifteen Mile Endurance

-Attention, Girl Scout Juniors and older: try out for The Girl Scouts of Rhode Island chorus, led by Ms. Krystle Poirier.
+Attention, Girl Scout Juniors and older: try out for The Girl Scouts of Southeastern New England chorus, led by Ms. Krystle Poirier.
 Auditions take place in September.

 Girl Scout Juniors and above will be able to audition for the chorus; anywhere between 30 and 70 girls will be selected to join the group.

 Krystle Poirier, B.M.E, is a private vocal instructor at Noteworthy Music in North Smithfield and the Music Director for the Boys and Girls Club of Woonsocket, Rhode Island.
-She is a Girl Scout Gold Award recipient, a lifetime member of Girl Scouts of Rhode Island, and the leader of a Girl Scout troop in Woonsocket.
+She is a Girl Scout Gold Award recipient, a lifetime member of Girl Scouts of Southeastern New England, and the leader of a Girl Scout troop in Woonsocket.